Carrie Lou Garberoglio Named Director of National Deaf Center; Tia Ivanko Named Associate Director

 The author of more than 25 scholarly publications and a regular presenter at academic conferences, Dr. Garberoglio also remains committed to making her research accessible to deaf communities.

-A passion for access and equity
+A passion for access and opportunity

 Prior to her appointment to associate director and co-principal investigator, Tia Ivanko was NDC’s director of operations — tapping her expertise in program development and implementation, coordination and systematization skills, and her extensive experience in the field.

 In her previous roles as a teacher in deaf education, a collegiate program director, and an ASL interpreter she has witnessed systemic barriers deaf people face in postsecondary settings.
-These experiences have served as catalysts for pursuing ways to improve accessibility and equity for deaf people.
+These experiences have served as catalysts for pursuing ways to improve accessibility and opportunities for deaf people.
 Both her professional and personal experiences yield a multifaceted viewpoint to understand stakeholders who rely on NDC’s expertise to provide the best quality services possible for deaf people.

 Ivanko has worked for more than seven years under this federal funding line for technical assistance, concentrating on accommodation and accessibility practices, resource development, and innovative professional development for practitioners in the fields of deaf education and employment.